grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 e-bike, or on the YWT's [Unimog Safari](https://www.ywt.org.uk/events/2021-09-08-spurn-safari-multiple-dates).

-We're on foot though, so the game of "walk on the wet sand without the sea washing your shoes" is, aha, afoot.
+We're on foot though, so the game of "walk on the wet sand without the sea washing your shoes" is, ahem, afoot.
 It comes with the added twist of birding
 - can you keep your bins on something _and_ remember to avoid the sea?
-I , apparently, cannot, and after several warnings from other members of the group I give up.
+I, apparently, cannot, and after several warnings from other members of the group, I give up.
 The clouds of birds in the distance over the headland will have to be identified later.

 <figure class="figure">
   <img